Monica Rappaccini

 Monica Rappaccini is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Fred Van Lente and Leonard Kirk, the character first appeared in Amazing Fantasy vol. 2 #7 (2005).
-Monica Rappaccini is a genius-level biochemist and the Scientist Supreme of the supervillain organization A.I.M.
+Rappaccini is a genius-level biochemist and the Scientist Supreme of the supervillain organization A.I.M.

 Publication history

-Monica Rappaccini debuted in Amazing Fantasy vol. 2 #7 (2005), created by Fred Van Lente and Leonard Kirk.
+Monica Rappaccini debuted in Amazing Fantasy vol. 2 #7 (2005), and was created by Fred Van Lente and Leonard Kirk.
 She appeared in the 2007 Super-Villain Team-Up MODOK's 11 series.
-She appeared in the 2017 The Unstoppable Wasp series.
-She appeared in the 2020 Ravencroft series, and the 2020–2021 miniseries M.O.D.O.K.: Head Games.
+She later appeared in the 2017 The Unstoppable Wasp series.
+She also appeared in the 2020 Ravencroft series, and the 2020–2021 miniseries M.O.D.O.K.: Head Games.